alflhomme/artscii/README.md

 julia asciigenerator.jl "path_to_img"
 ```

-which will generate a HTML file in the directory where the template image is
+which will generate an HTML file in the directory where the template image is
 located.
-The resulting ASCII art file will have as many characters as amount of
+The resulting ASCII art file will have as many characters as the amount
-pixels the original image has.
+of pixels the original image has.

 If rescaling is needed (highly recommended), use the optional argument `--width`
 to indicate the desired width in terms of characters of the resulting HTML